Sustainable practices

 Solar panels

-We have installed solar panels which allow us to produce our own power, feed excess power back into the grid, and save greenhouse gases
+We have installed solar panels which allow us to produce our own power, feed excess power back into the grid, and save greenhouse gases from entering the environment.
+One day we would also like to install a battery to store the power.

 Energy efficient appliances